engrdrwaseem/LDIF/README.md

 A good starting point for the L1 penalty is `mu = 0.01` for datasets with >10k samples, scaling down for smaller datasets.

-The initial draft of the paper explaining the model is titled **"LDIF: Latent Dual Interaction Flow"** and is currently under process and will be published on arXiv.
-For more details, please refer to the paper.
+The initial draft of the paper explaining the model is titled **"LDIF: Latent Dual Interaction Flow"** and is currently under process and will be published as pre-print soon.
+For more details, please refer to the paper when it will be available.

 ## Difference Between LDIFStatic and LDIFSequential